cfuentessalgado/herald/README.md

 ### Publishing Messages from Laravel

-While Herald is primarily a consumer package, you can publish messages directly to the broker:
+While Herald is primarily a consumer package, you can publish messages directly to the broker.

+**Important:** When publishing to RabbitMQ, always use the event type as the routing key (third parameter).
+This enables efficient broker-level routing so consumers only receive events they're subscribed to.

 **RabbitMQ Example:**